Staying Involved Without Micromanaging

 So what does this mean for how you actually manage?
 These four steps will help you get the balance right in day-to-day management:

 1. Clearly convey to your team what success looks like.
-Setting goals that clearly describe what success will look like for each person your team will allow you to hand off real weight and responsibilities, and will be what you’ll measure progress against and how you’ll know how people are performing.
+Setting goals that clearly describe what success will look like for each person on your team will allow you to hand off real weight and responsibilities, and will be what you’ll measure progress against and how you’ll know how people are performing.

 2. Guide more, and do less.
 Rather than spending your time doing the work yourself or monitoring every detail of how the work is being done, instead invest your time in clearly communicating expectations at the outset and in making sure that you and your staff members are on the same page about how work will unfold, and then in checking in on progress, serving as a resource, and creating accountability and learning afterwards.